PierUgit/fmmap/README.md

 - Mapping to an array of a derived type containing allocatable or pointer components is not allowed (well, it's technically possible, but the memory allocated by these
   components won't be part of the mapping).

+## Known issues

+There's probably a bug around, as testing FMMAP_NOFILE alone is OK, while testing it after some other tests with FMMAP_OLD can result is a crash when unmapping.
+After many investigations I temporarily gave up...
+FMMAP_NOFILE has little interest anyway, as it does nothing more than a simple 'allocate()'.